Clan Sandilands: Jacobite rising of 1715

 James Sandilands, 7th Lord Torphichen supported the Treaty of Union and took his seat in Parliament in 1704.
 He served in the army on the Continent and returned to Scotland during the Jacobite rising of 1715, in which he fought on the side of the British government at the Battle of Sheriffmuir.
 He was appointed by George I of Great Britain as one of the Commissioners of Police in 1722.

 Jacobite rising of 1745

 James Sandiland's eldest son was wounded during the campaigns of the Jacobite rising of 1745 fighting against the forces of the Jacobite, Charles Edward Stewart, the Young Pretender.
 Sandilands later died of consumption.
 His second son was Walter Sandilands who had embarked upon a career in the law, succeeded to the title while sheriff of Midlothian.
 The sheriff’s son, James Sandilands, was a colonel in the Coldstream Guards and was elected a representative peer to the House of Lords from 1790 to 1800.
 He was succeeded by his first cousin, another James, and it is from this James whom the present Lord Torphichen, who still lives at Calder, is lineally descended.

-Clan Chief

-The current chief of Clan Sandilands is The Rt.
-Hon.
-James Andrew Douglas Sandilands, 15th Lord Torphichen.